 - Rule out medications that may be triggering your migraines.
 For example, some birth control pills and vasodilators, such as nitroglycerin, can aggravate migraines.

 Many medications may help you prevent or treat migraines.
 Prescription pain relievers, anti-nausea medications, and other drugs may help relieve your symptoms.
 Antidepressants may help stabilize your brain chemistry.
 Some cardiovascular medications, antiseizure medications, and other drugs may also help prevent migraines.
+A new class of medications called CGRP antagonists has been designed specifically to prevent migraines.
 If you’re experiencing migraines on a regular basis, be sure to speak with your doctor about treatment options, including melatonin.